 - Same secondary region for the Azure SQL and Azure blog storage replication.

 Only primary data stores are supported by replication.
-This means that some Finance and Operations application components, such as Management Reporter, and Entity store, which use transformed data from the primary database, must be generated after the recovery site has been set up and the service has started.
+This means that some application components, such as Management Reporter, and Entity store, which use transformed data from the primary database, must be generated after the recovery site has been set up and the service has started.
 Customer code artifacts and recovered data stores are used to re-deploy the site, with a Recovery Time Objective (RTO) of 10 hours and a Recovery Point Objective of 5 seconds.
 For more information, see Azure SQL Database Point in Time Restore.

-Finance and Operations can be deployed into different Microsoft Azure datacenters using Dynamics Lifecycle Services (LCS).
+Finance and Operations apps can be deployed into different Microsoft Azure datacenters using Dynamics Lifecycle Services (LCS).
 Azure is generally available in datacenters and geographical locations around the world.
-With Finance and Operations, customers can specify the region or datacenter where their customer data will be stored.
+With Finance and Operations apps, customers can specify the region or datacenter where their customer data will be stored.
 Microsoft may replicate data to other regions for data durability, but we will not replicate or move customer data outside the geographical location.
 For more details, see the Service description white paper.

 Regardless of where customer data is stored, Microsoft does not control or limit the locations from which customers or their end-users may access it.
 For more information, see Where your Finance and Operations data is stored.

 See Access instances for information about how to access development instances, configure on-premises development VMs, and find configurations settings for developers and administrators.

 A demo environment includes only Microsoft demo data.
 You can use a demo environment to explore default features and functionality.
 For more information, see Deploy a demo environment.